tenequm/ansible-docker/README.md

 # Ansible Role: Docker

-This role applies Docker with daemon configurations and  docker-compose installation (it can also deletes previous version if it is installed) for Debian Jessie.
+This role applies Docker with daemon configurations and  docker-compose installation (it can also deletes previous version if it is installed) for Debian Jessie/Stretch and Ubuntu Xenial.
 It also adds Logrotate configurations for containers and volumes.

 ## Requirements